bud-mo/slideshow-crispy-talks-micheleolivo-2022/slides.md

 <br>
 <br>

-The code is available on [Github].
+The code of this slideshow and complete code examples are available on [Github].

 [Github]: https://github.com/bud-mo/slideshow-crispy-talks-micheleolivo-2022